SchoolAccount-T/CardMasterDashboard/README.md

-# WEB102 Prework - *CrowdFundingMonstars*
+# WEB102 Prework - *CardMasterDashboard*

 Submitted by: **Thierry Laguerre**

-**CrowdFundingMonstars** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**CardMasterDashboard** is a website for the company Card Master Dashboard that displays information about the games they have funded.

 Time spent: **7** hours spent in total